tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/07_Discovery/03_03_03_Discovery_NewMatchingRule_Data.md

 For example, in the Rule described below, the system will evaluate, for every field it inspects, whether the content of the field meets the regular expression desccribed in the **Include Pattern** definition.

 In this case the expression describes a 9-digit number composed of three blocks in the length of 3, 2 and 4.
-As this may not apply only for a social security number, you may want to attribute a lower probability to this rule, compared with the rule that verified whether the column name is "SOCIAL_SECURITY_NUMBER".
+As this may not apply only for a social security number, you may want to attribute a lower probability to this rule, compared with the rule that verified whether the column name is "SOCIAL_SECURITY_NUMBER"..

 <img src="../images/07_Discovery_Matching_Type_Data.png" width="40%" height="40%">